Mirka1405/tokiponacharacterencoding/README.md

 So "hello\xf3\xb1\xa4\x80 world!" will become "\xb4hello\x00\xb6 world!" because 0xf3b1a580 is converted into \x00, and the lengths of other strings are added.

 Of course there's not much compression here since we use only so little special characters, but the compression can theoretically approach 4x.
-In a normal test on an average-sized file written fully in Toki Pona with the spaces and newline characters, the compression was ~2.4x.
+In a normal test on an small file written fully in Toki Pona with the spaces and newline characters, the compression was ~2.4x.